niconerd-zz/extensions/README.md

 # Tribe Extensions

 Tribe Extensions are small plugins that add features to the official Tribe Plugins.
-They are designed to installed and activated alongside the Tribe Plugin that they extend.
+They are designed to be installed and activated alongside the Tribe Plugin that they extend.

 ### Features

 The extension framework has an ever growing list of benefits for the code that runs atop it.
 Instead of writing a simple code snippet and pasting it in your theme's functions.php, often it will make sense to write a simple extension instead.
+The benefits of writing an extension:

 * Specify which Tribe plugins need to be present for your code to work.
-Most snippets require one or more plugins to be present, or else errors will be generated.
+Most snippets require one or more plugins to be active, or else errors will be generated.
 These can be easily specified within the framework.
 If they are not present the admin may automatically receive a notice walking them through which plugins they need to download and install.
 * Communicates with Tribe plugins letting them know you're running.
-Most modifications do not do this, and so the plugin itself does not know when it is being modified.
+Most modifications do not do this, and so the Tribe plugin does not know when it is being extended.
 * All future features.
 Our framework is still young.
 As time goes on more features will be added.
 Currently we are planning to add an update mechanism to the framework.
-For official extensions this will check to see if a new version is available, and allow you to update to it just like you would any other plugin.
-In some cases extensions will automatically receive these new features when Tribe Common is updated in WordPress, so no changes to the extension itself will be necessary.
+For official extensions this will check to see if a new version is available, and allow users to update just like they would any other plugin.
+Extensions will automatically receive these new features when Tribe Common is updated in WordPress, so no changes to the extension itself will be necessary.
 * All the benefits of turning a snippet into a plugin.
-Easy installation and deactivation, identifies itself in the system info, etc.
+For instance, easy installation and deactivation, identifies itself in the system info, etc.

 At times it will not make sense to convert a snippet of code to an extension.
-Extensions can be more difficult for users to modify.
+Extensions can be more difficult for users to modify than the customary functions.php.
 So for snippets of code that are intended to be modified by the user, usually these would not be made into extensions.

 # How to create an extension